magiblot/tvision/README.md

 ### Text display rules

-A character provided as argument to any of the Turbo Vision API functions that deal with displaying text is interpreted as follows:
+Turbo Vision API functions that handle text display behave as follows:

-* Non-printable characters in the range `0x00` to `0xFF` are interpreted as characters in the active codepage.
-For instance, `0x7F` is displayed as `⌂` and `0xF0` as `≡` if using CP437.
-As an exception, `0x00` is always displayed as a regular space.
-These characters are all one column wide.
+* ASCII control characters are handled as code page characters.
+For example, `'\x09'` is displayed as `○` instead of a tabulator, and `0x7F` as `⌂`.
+Null characters are displayed as spaces.
-* Character sequences which are not valid UTF-8 are interpreted as sequences of characters in the current codepage, as in the case above.
+* Other valid UTF-8 character sequences are displayed as-is.
+Double-width and combining characters are handled specially; see below.
-* Valid UTF-8 sequences with a display width other than one are taken care of in a special way, see below.
+* Characters that do not form a valid UTF-8 sequence are also handled as code page characters.
+For example, a stray `'\xF0'` is displayed as `≡`, even if it is surrounded by valid UTF-8 sequences.
+So, the string `"╔[\xFE]╗"` is displayed as `╔[■]╗`.

-For example, the string `"╔[\xFE]╗"` may be displayed as `╔[■]╗`.
-This means that box-drawing characters can be mixed with UTF-8 in general, which is useful for backward compatibility.
+This means that extended ASCII characters can be mixed with UTF-8, which is useful for backward-compatibility.
 If you rely on this behaviour, though, you may get unexpected results: for instance, `"\xC4\xBF"` is a valid UTF-8 sequence and is displayed as `Ŀ` instead of `─┐`.

-One of the issues of Unicode support is the existence of [double-width](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
+Another aspect of Unicode support is the existence of [double-width](https://convertcase.net/vaporwave-wide-text-generator/) characters and [combining](https://en.wikipedia.org/wiki/Combining_Diacritical_Marks) characters.
 This conflicts with Turbo Vision's original assumption that the screen is a grid of cells occupied by a single character each.
 Nevertheless, these cases are handled in the following way:

 * Double-width characters can be drawn anywhere on the screen and nothing bad happens if they overlap partially with other characters.
 * Zero-width characters overlay the previous character.
 For example, the sequence `में` consists of the single-width character `म` and the combining characters `े` and `ं`.
 In this case, three Unicode codepoints are fit into the same cell.